Poltergeist/pandoc_resume/markdown/resume.md

 --------------------

 Programming Languages
-:   **JavaScript / TypeScript:** I have worked in the past 7 years mostly with JavaScript or TypeScript, I have at least touched the most used frameworks like angular, vue.js and react.
+:   **JavaScript / TypeScript:** I have worked in the past 11 years mostly with JavaScript or TypeScript, I have at least touched the most used frameworks like angular, vue.js and react.
 But I have also worked a fair amount of vanilla JS applications.
 And I have worked with the not so broad used library Closure.
 My longest time however I have worked with react and vanilla JS, I have touched most of the libraries interconnected with react.
 But I am very certain that I can get up to speed with any library in JavaScript in a rather short amount of time.
 I have also worked with RxJS and GraphQl and I do understand the concepts behind these libraries.
 JavaScript is definitely my strong suit.

 :   **Go:** I have used Go for multiple projects during my career, I am not super profound in Go but I have a little more then a basic knowledge of the language and want to extend my knowledge further.

 :   Knowledge necessary for building things: **HTML**, **CSS(and most of the preprocessors)**

-:   Very basic knowledge of **Lua**, **Elixir / Erlang**, **Python**
+:   Very basic knowledge of **Lua**, **Elixir / Erlang**, **Python**, **Ruby**

 Side Projects
 :   **heart-for-coding (1kJS):** I once tried to build something meaningful in less then 1k of JS and the result
-    of this challenge is [heart for coding](http://poltergeist.github.io/heart-for-coding/)
+    of this challenge is [heart for coding](http://poltergeist.github.io/heart-for-coding/) :   **Jp-tournament**: A tournament software based on github actions to test run a tournament system mostly used for multiplayer games in Japan.
+This was used for personal assesment of the tournament system and see if it could be used in Europe aswell. [repository](https://github.com/Poltergeist/jp-tournament) [website-prototype](https://poltergeist.github.io/jp-tournament/)

 Additional Information